 Amplifying the impact of your event

-A Chronicle turns an experiential event, such as a conference, into a written record containing key themes and insights.
-It can include the forum’s purpose, summaries of presentations, panels, Q&A sessions and break-out sessions, as well as contact information and links to key resources.
-In addition, a Chronicle can reach into the future by discussing recommendations and aspirations.
-Event satisfaction surveys/reports can also be provided.
+A Chronicle can include the forum’s purpose, summaries of presentations, panels, Q&A sessions and break-out sessions, as well as contact information and links to key resources.
+But the secret sauce is that it clearly communicates key themes drawn from multiple sources, and can reach into the future to discuss recommendations and aspirations.

 Time and cost: Completing your Chronicle can take 4-6 weeks and cost from $6000 to $30,000 (+gst) depending on the size and length of your event, output requirements, and travel.